dprgarner/collaborative-crosswords-heroku/README.md

 ## TODO

-- Event when user completes the crossword, and action to reset
 - Store crosswords in Yaml
 - Write a better crossword
 - Store the state outside of the Node process when in production (Redis?)